Running FrEDI with Default Parameters

 tempInputFile <- NULL

-# Description: csv file with time series of temperature relative to 1986-2005 average
+### - Description: csv file with time series of global mean sea level rise relative to 2000

 slrInputFile <- NULL